I made these gluten-free Mini Cheesecakes for Mother’s Day. Some might call them Individual Cheesecakes or Cheesecake Cupcakes. Aren’t they cute?

-I will continue to show that gratitude and my support of these folks for the work they do.
+I will continue to show that gratitude and my support for these folks for the work they do.
 The true advocates in our community advocate without compensation except the rare “thank you.”
-For example, Tricia Thompson of Gluten Free Watchdog has not taken a salary since the inception of the program in 2011.
-Subscription fees go solely to testing products, the website, etc. Despite receiving no salary for the Gluten Free Watchdog work, Tricia works day in and day out to ensure that the critical information gets out to the entire gluten-free community, not just to paid subscribers.
+For example, Tricia Thompson of Gluten-Free Watchdog has not taken a salary since the inception of the program in 2011.
+Subscription fees go solely to testing products, the website, etc. Despite receiving no salary for the Gluten-Free Watchdog work, Tricia works day in and day out to ensure that the critical information gets out to the entire gluten-free community, not just to paid subscribers.

 Gluten-Free Mini Cheesecakes Recipe